Xabi Alonso: Bayer Leverkusen

 Alonso was linked to become the new manager of former clubs Bayern Munich, Liverpool and Real Madrid.
 However, on 29 March 2024, he reaffirmed his commitment to complete his contract.
-On 14 April, Alonso led Leverkusen to a 5–0 win over Werder Bremen to clinch their first Bundesliga title and first German championship in history, with five games remaining.
+On 14 April, Alonso led Leverkusen to their first Bundesliga title and first German championship in history after a 5–0 win over Werder Bremen with five games remaining.
 On 9 May, he guided his team to achieve a new European record of 49 competitive matches without defeat in all competitions, following a 2–2 draw against Roma in the Europa League semi-final second leg, breaking Benfica's record of 48 games unbeaten between 1963 and 1965.
-The streak was further extended to 51 matches without defeat with two additional Bundesliga wins, making for a full unbeaten Bundesliga season, before bringing it to an end with a 3–0 loss to Atalanta in the 2024 UEFA Europa League final.
-Leverkusen obtained 40 points more than the previous season, like VfB Stuttgart, a Bundesliga record.
-Club records were broken as well, namely 28 wins, 90 points, 89 goals scored, 24 goals conceded, 10 games won in a row, and 16 clean sheets in a season.
+The streak was further extended to 51 matches without defeat with two additional Bundesliga wins, making for a full unbeaten Bundesliga season, before the run ended with a 3–0 loss to Atalanta in the 2024 UEFA Europa League final.
+Leverkusen obtained 40 points more than the previous season, equaling VfB Stuttgart's Bundesliga record.
+Club records were broken as well, with 28 wins, 90 points, 89 goals scored, 24 goals conceded, 10 games won in a row, and 16 clean sheets in a season.
 Alonso's Bayer Leverkusen also claimed the 2023–24 DFB-Pokal on 25 May, defeating 1.
 FC Kaiserslautern 1–0 in the final to complete a domestic double.

 Alonso began his third season in charge of Leverkusen by winning the club's first DFL-Supercup after beating VfB Stuttgart 4–3 on penalties.
-However's the club's title defence began poorly with a 3–2 defeat to RB Leipzig in the club’s second game of the 2024-25 Bundesliga season (which ended their 51 game domestic unbeaten run), followed by a run of 1 win and 5 draws out of 6 games leaving Leverkusen 9 points off Bayern Munich after 10 games.
-In the UEFA Champions League, Alonso lead Leverkusen to 6th in the league phase ensuring automatic qualification to the knockout phase.
+However, the club's title defence began poorly with a 3–2 defeat to RB Leipzig in the club’s second game of the 2024-25 Bundesliga season (which ended their 35 game unbeaten run), followed by a run of 1 win and 5 draws out of 6 games leaving Leverkusen 9 points off Bayern Munich after 10 games.
+In the UEFA Champions League, Alonso lead Leverkusen to 6th in the league phase ensuring automatic qualification for the knockout phase.
 However, the club's European campaign ended in the round of 16 after a 5–0 aggregate defeat to Bayern Munich.
 Leverkusen also conceded their DFB-Pokal title after being knocked out in the semi-finals by third tier side Arminia Bielefeld.